 splash of brandy

 1 tbsp lemon juice

 Soak the dried mushrooms in hot water for half an hour to rehydrate.
-Remove from the water and then strain the liquid to remove any grit, and set both aside.
+Remove from the water and then strain the liquid to remove any grit.
+Set the mushrooms and the mushroom stock aside.
 Slowly cook the bacon, on a low heat, in a non-stick frying pan until just starting to colour.
 Add a good knob of butter, the shallots, and the garlic, and cook until soft and golden.
 Turn up the heat to medium, and add the brandy.
 Add the ceps, thyme, a couple of tablespoons of the reserved mushroom liquid, and the cream, and simmer very gently for ten minutes.
 Remove from the heat and add the lemon juice.
 Taste, adjusting the seasoning, and set aside.

 Preheat the oven to a medium-high heat.

 Remove the bones from the chicken legs (or buy already boned chicken).
 These can be reserved to add to a stock.
 Season the chicken with a little salt and then place, skin side down, in a hot non-stick frying pan that has a little oil or butter already sizzling.
 Cook for five or so minutes, until the skin is crispy and golden.
 Flip the meat over and put in the oven (either in the frying pan if it is oven-safe, or on an oven tray), and cook for 20 minutes until cooked all the way through.
 Transfer the chicken to a plate rest somewhere warm for a few minutes.

 Meanwhile, pop a little more butter in the frying pan you cooked the chicken in, and add the cooked new potatoes (squash them a little) and green beans.
 Push them around for a couple of minutes to warm through and soak up some cooking juices.